Review & Rating

 Artisan leases the right to use the venerable American brand name, Frigidaire, on its kitchen sinks and faucets from Electrolux Home Products, Inc. 4 Its Frigidaire Professional Series brand of "high-end" kitchen sinks and faucets was launched in 2012 and sold through appliance retailers like A J Madison, on-line plumbing retailers like Build.com and big box lumber stores such as Home Depot and Lowes.

-In 2010 the U.S. Department of Energy initiated an action against Artisan Manufacturing Corp., Inc. to assess a civil penalty for failing to fire the required statement to the DOE certifying that its faucets met the water conservation standard imposed by the Energy Policy and Conservation Act.
+Enforcement Actions: In 2010 the U.S. Department of Energy initiated an action against Artisan Manufacturing Corp., Inc. to assess a civil penalty for failing to file the required certification that its faucets met the water conservation standard imposed by the Energy Policy and Conservation Act.
 The company entered into a compromise agreement5 to avoid a potential half-million dollar civil penalty.
-It does not appear to have learned from the experience as the company does still does have the required certifications on file as of the date of this report.
+Artisan has since complied with the certification requirement.

-If you have had an experience with an Artisan faucet, — good, bad or indifferent — that you would like to share, please drop us a note or post a comment below.
+We are continuing to research the company.
+If you have experience with Artisan faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.